Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/README.md

      SET HADR RESUME
 ```

+If old primary was unavailable / offline during the force-failver:

 ```
--- we need to make the AG offline when the old primary joins back. to change it's role from primary to secondary. (if it wasn't online during fail-over, then  after joining it's role will be primary also)
+-- we need to make the AG offline when the old primary joins back. to change it's role from primary to secondary. (if it wasn't online during fail-over, then  after joining it's role will be primary also, Old primary's role will not be changed by running
+ALTER AVAILABILITY GROUP [ag1]
+     SET (ROLE = SECONDARY);

+-- We need to make the AG offline from the old primary then it's role will be "RESOLVING".
 USE [master]
 ALTER AVAILABILITY GROUP [ag1] OFFLINE

+-- Now we can change it's role by running the following command

 use [master]
 ALTER AVAILABILITY GROUP [ag1]